dragonchain/dragonchain/README.md

 1. Install the python requirements: `./tools.sh pip-install` (Note this will install the python packages to the current user's site-packages.
    For a python venv, follow the steps below)
+1. [Helm](https://helm.sh/) is required to be installed for the docs to be built properly, as it is used to package the helm chart when the docs build

 ### Using a Python Virtual Environment